Program An Arduino In A Few Simple Steps

 Once you’ve uploaded the new sketch to your Arduino, disconnect it from your computer and integrate it into your project as directed.

-This project was excerpted from The Big Book Of Hacks: 264 Amazing DIY Tech Projects, a compendium of ingenious and hilarious projects for aspiring makers.
+This project was excerpted from The Big Book Of Hacks: 264 Amazing DIY Tech Projects, _a compendium of ingenious and hilarious projects for aspiring makers.
 Buy it here.
-And for more amazing hacks, go here.